Today it is time for the Theragun Pro review! We finally got our hands on Theragun’s top gun – the powerful Theragun Pro G5, or 5th generation.

-This is a new attachment that comes only with the Pro.
-It has a soft foam attached to it and it’s meant to work on tender, sore, bony, and joint areas.
+This is a Theragun-unique attachment that has a soft foam attached to it and it’s meant to work on tender, sore, bony, and joint areas.

-Another concern that we actually also raised when we reviewed the Elite is the lack of variety in the attachments.
+Another concern that we also raised when we reviewed the Elite is the lack of variety in the attachments.

 We still feel that most of these attachments are pretty similar.
-The ball, dampener and thumb attachment are all alike.
+The ball, dampener, and thumb attachment are all alike.
 We wouldn’t mind if they introduced the fork and flat head attachments.
-That’s just what we feel having used many massage guns.
+That’s just what we feel, having used many massage guns.

 Size, Weight and Ergonomics

-It’s not the biggest device we have seen but we guess since it’s the top Theragun device (Pro) it can get away with a tad bit of extra size.
+It’s not the biggest device we have seen, but since it’s the top Theragun device (Pro), it can get away with a tad bit of extra size.

-As a result it is heavy as well.
-It weighs 2.6lbs.
-That is slightly heavier than both the Elite and the Prime – actually 0.4lbs. heavier.
-We would say it’s probably because it carries the pride of the family – as we’ll see later in our review.
+In our hands, it felt slightly heavier than the Elite and Prime – actually 0.3lbs heavier.
+We suspected that it’s because it carries the pride of the family – a factor we explore further in our review.

 The Pro is the only Theragun with an adjustable arm.
-The arm can lock into 4 different positions to make the massage experience even smoother.
+The arm can lock into four positions to make the massage experience even smoother.
 To adjust the arm, there’s a button that you press and release once the arm clicks into a position.

 The adjustable arm will probably be a huge plus to chiropractors and therapists who may need more options as they massage different people.

 This is how far the head of the massage gun moves back and forth to give you the percussions.
-Also called an amplitude, it is what determines the depth of a massage.
+Also called amplitude, it is what determines the depth of a massage.